Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Every facilitator gets their own personal website at the end of the workshop
 			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
 			- Facilitator profiles pages are completely customizable and can be either embedded into Playfight.org or linked to their website instead
+			- Facilitators decide what languages their profile is written on
 		- Headless backend is build with components that facilitators can include in their website
 			- Shared visitors authentication with Playfight.org
 			- Embeddable events component for both managing and displaying events on their website